in2code-de/powermail/Documentation/Readme.md

 Listing of stored mails with the possibility to see a Detail view or to re-edit the entries for a defined Frontend Usergroup Define your ABC- and Searchterm Filter
-Define the export possibilities (RSS, CSV, XLS)
-XLS export is only possible when the extension *jambagecom/base-excel* is installed

 ### Backend: Mail Listing